First home buyers can pick up great value with a house and land package. Here's what you need to know.

 Buying a house and land package puts a number of finance options at your fingertips.
 You may choose to buy the land with one loan and pay it off before deciding to build with a separate loan.
 Or you can use a construction loan that drip feeds the loan balance in line with key stages of construction.

 Mortgage Choice offers a selection of online guides packed with information for first home buyers.
-There's even a Guide on construction loans.
+There's even a Guide on construction loans that you can download below.

 Advice for house and land packages in Sydney and Melbourne can differ for less densely populated cities.
 If you have questions, you can talk to your local Mortgage Choice home loan expert for tailored advice on how much you can afford to borrow for your first home and find the loan that is right for your needs.